 If you have not noticed we are all about DIY and remodeling around this house and over the past couple of years we have started to collect some of our favorite tools.
 It’s amazing how having the proper tool for the job makes the project go so much smoother and gives you less headache.

 So today I am sharing 10 Gift ideas for the DIYer and these are our favorite most used tools.
 Plus 3 more tools that are on my wish list!
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 1. Orbital Sander –

 Our most used tool is our orbital sander.
 We use it on almost every DIY project!
 Using an orbital sander will save any DIYer countless hours on sanding & is a must in the workshop!
 You can find one for right around $60.

 This is a tool that we couldn’t live without.
 A miter saw is more expensive but it was something we purchased within the first year of owning our home, completely worth the money.
 We use it SO much, almost every project (like updating our kitchen cabinets).
 There is a range of styles but I believe you can find a great base model for about $300-$400.
 Extra features to look for are a laser and a sliding saw (the Bosch Miter Saw linked below is one).